use3168/Adhell3/README.md

 An example to use host.txt file which is located at internal storage:<br/>
 `file:///mnt/sdcard/hosts.txt`

-- Show blocked domains<br/>
+- Show the content of host source<br/>
+Show the list of domains of individual host source or the list of all blocked domains from all host sources.<br/>
-Show all domains that are blocked which can be used for checking whether particular URL is in the list.
+This can be useful to check whether particular URL is in the list.<br/>
+The list contains of unique domains.

 ## FAQ